Major League Baseball uniforms: Modern era

-The result is that it is now often difficult to say which uniform is a team's "official" one.
 For example, from 1999 to 2006 the Cincinnati Reds wore a variety of caps: all red, red crown and black bill, black crown and red bill, and all black, but since 2007, only the all-red (home) and red crown/black bill (away) are used.
 In contrast from the pre-1970s era, in which there usually was just one home uniform and one road uniform (with certain exceptions, such as Oakland and Pittsburgh's complex combinations), today choices of what combination of uniform elements are worn are now sometimes left up to players.
 In some cases, aspects of the uniform that are considered official are rarely worn, such as the New York Mets' blue home cap, with the orange button, which was rarely seen on the field in the years 1998–2012 in favor of an "alternate" black-and-blue cap.
 The Mets added the orange button on their blue caps in 1995.
-Through 2014, the New York Yankees and Los Angeles Dodgers wear uniforms which have changed little since the 1930s – while the Detroit Tigers have worn essentially the same home uniform during that span (only the Tigers, Yankees, and Chicago White Sox retain the once-common practice of placing the cap insignia on their home whites, though many teams, including the White Sox, do so on alternate jerseys), their road grays have changed more often.
-The Dodgers (a blue jersey once in 1999) and Tigers (a navy jersey twice in 1995) had worn alternate uniforms in the past, but as of 2010 did not have one (the St. Louis Cardinals didn't wear an alternate jersey until 2013, but since 1998 used an alternate cap, with the distinctive "birds-on-bat" logo rather than the traditional interlocking StL, for some home games, and also in 2013, with the adoption of their home red cap as their full-time standard, the navy blue road cap was designated as an alternate, worn exclusively against red-capped home teams).
+Through 2025, the New York Yankees and Los Angeles Dodgers wear uniforms which have changed little since the 1930s – while the Detroit Tigers have worn essentially the same home uniform during that span (only the Tigers, Yankees, and Chicago White Sox retain the once-common practice of placing the cap insignia on their home whites, though many teams, including the White Sox, do so on alternate jerseys), their road grays have changed more often.
+The Dodgers did, however, started wearing two road uniforms regularly in 2014 – one which featured the team name and another which featured the city name; the former is currently their primary road uniform.
+The Tigers, who for one game in 1995 wore an alternate navy blue uniform, did not unveil another full-time alternate until 2026, when they started wearing an orange alternate at home and a navy blue alternate on the road.
+This leaves the Yankees as the only MLB team without an official alternate uniform.